integr8ly/integreatly-operator/test-cases/common/general-guidelines.md

 - `Component`

-After reporting the bug, link the reported bug as a blocker to this task, and resolve this task with `Rejected`.
+After reporting the bug, link the reported bug as a blocker to this task, and resolve this task with `Can't Do`.

 ### Update the Test Case